DataDog/storedog/services/ads/README.md

 The `ddtrace` library is used to instrument the Python service.
 The `ddtrace` library is installed in the `requirements.txt` file.
 The `ddtrace-run` command is used to run the service in the `Dockerfile`.

-Log injection is enabled in the `docker-compose.yml` file, but the logs are formatted in the `ads.py` file.
+Log injection is enabled by default in the trace library, but the logs are formatted in the `ads.py` file.

 ### Endpoints (Python)